School Budgets: counting the cost of assessment

-There are a range of validated assessments on the market for reading, maths and literacy – most of which are subscription based.
+There are a range of validated assessments on the market for reading assessment, maths assessment and literacy assessment – most of which are subscription based.
 For accurate budgeting purposes, confirm whether there are any additional costs for marking tests which are not included in the standard subscription fee.
 Having to pay for each test which is sent away for marking can make it difficult to forecast what costs might be incurred in future, particularly if re-marking is required for any reason.

-Schools who use Star assessments frequently cite that the flat rate subscription cost makes it easier to budget and prevents any unforeseen expenditure.
+Star assessments users frequently cite that the flat rate subscription cost makes it easier to identify the true cost of assessment in schools, thus improving budgeting and preventing any unforeseen expenditure.